smhgzll/ESP32-S3_SF2_Sampler_Synthesizer_Forked_From_copych/README.md

 # ESP32-S3 SoundFont (SF2) Sampler Synthesizer

 An SF2 (SoundFont 2) based synth designed specifically for the ESP32-S3 microcontroller.
 This project leverages the enhanced memory capabilities of the ESP32-S3 (with PSRAM) to efficiently load and play SoundFont samples, providing a compact and powerful sampler solution.
+It's cheap and simple, yet powerful.

 ---

 ## Overview

 The ESP32-S3 SF2 Sampler is a sampler firmware that runs exclusively on the ESP32-S3 variant due to its improved PSRAM and memory management compared to the original ESP32.
 It supports external DACs like the PCM5102 for high-quality audio output and uses the built-in USB hardware of the ESP32-S3 to function as a USB MIDI device.
+By default, the BOOT button of the DevBoard is configured to cycle through SF2 files on the current filesystem.
+Long press on BOOT button will switch between Flash LittleFS and SD filesystems.

 ---